introgreek/introgreek.github.io/docs/textbook/02-substantives-and-adjectives/prepositions.md

 * ὁ πολίτης ἦλθε **μετὰ τοῦ δικαστοῦ**.
 The citizen came *with the juror*.

-So, you must know both what the preposition means and pay attention to the case of its object; the case of the object can change that definition, the meaning of the prepositional phrase, and the idea being communicated by the sentence.
+So, you must both know what the preposition means and pay attention to the case of its object; the case of the object can change that definition, the meaning of the prepositional phrase, and the idea being communicated by the sentence.

-### Case
+### Case Directions

-Each of the cases has a direction inherent in it.
+With prepositions that can take any of the three oblique cases, there is often a rationale to the use of one case versus another.
+We've discussed how each preposition has a location or direction inherent in its definition, but the case of a prepositional object *also* has a direction or location inherent in it:
 * The **accusative** usually indicates **motion toward** the prepositional object.
 * The **dative** usually indicates a **static location** for the prepositional object.
 * The **genitive** usually indicates **motion away from** the prepositional object.